 But it was the curious case of the white guy that drew much attention.
 Wearing sunglasses and a white t-shirt dyed with a red Rising Sun flag, the young man proudly carried a matching flag and held a placard with a hammer and sickle crossed out (presumably a reference to North Korea, though the regime actually uses a variation on this Communist symbol).
 His exact motivations are a mystery.
 Was the man an audacious prankster trolling the racists, or simply a non-Japanese resident whose views are aligned with the rest of the marchers?
 Or was he a comedian in the manner of Minoru Torihada, performing an elaborate stunt?
 Or a weeb who has taken his dream of “turning Japanese” to an extreme (and a right-wing extreme, at that)?

 Organised by Shūsei Sakurada’s New Social Movement — a small but prolific ultra-nationalist group that focuses on anti-Korean issues — the march itself started in Kashiwagi Park and then headed to the west side of Shinjuku Station.
-Below is the “official trial” for the event.
+Below is the “official trailer” for the event.

 The entire march was followed closely by a boisterous counter-protest called by Anti-Racism Project, with the harried bevy of police keeping the two sides away from each other.

 The facetious response to the aberrant marcher would be that the hate groups are now so desperate for attendance that they are even recruiting Westerners to their ranks.
 Truth, though, is sometimes stranger than fiction.
 The spectacle of the “white Japanese ultra-nationalist” could almost be a scene out of Go!
 Go!
-Second Time Gaijin is an upcoming mockumentary, centred, as discussed before, “around a Caucasian expat who believes himself to be a member of the Japanese ultra-nationalist right”.
+Second Time Gaijin, an upcoming mockumentary, centred, as discussed before, “around a Caucasian expat who believes himself to be a member of the Japanese ultra-nationalist right”.

 But there are indeed gaijin uyoku: anecdotes regularly surface that the ranks of the far-right groups are actually filled with Zainichi Koreans, not least because some of the traditional rightists have links to the Yakuza, which is apparently populated with people from various social fringes.
 As extraordinary as it may sound, this is not even the first example of a white foreigner who has become a vocal mouthpiece for Japanese nationalist sentiments.
 We have already had the likes of Tony Marano, aka “Texas Daddy”, and Kent Gilbert.
 Is there now a new contender?